Mike Budenholzer: Milwaukee Bucks

 On May 17, 2018, the Milwaukee Bucks announced Budenholzer as their head coach.
 The Bucks found success in his first season, posting a 60–22 record.
 In January, Budenholzer was selected as the coach of the East team in the 2019 NBA All-Star Game.
 At the end of the season, he won the NBA Coach of the Year for the second time in his career and also won the National Basketball Coaches Association's Coach of the Year Award.

-On July 20, 2021, Budenholzer led the Milwaukee Bucks to an NBA championship, defeating the Phoenix Suns in six games, as the Bucks became the fifth team in NBA history to win the title after losing each of the first two games.
+On July 20, 2021, Budenholzer led the Milwaukee Bucks to an NBA championship, defeating the Phoenix Suns in six games, as the Bucks became the fifth team in NBA history to win the title after losing the first two games.